Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 The Person Who Died Didn't Have Clear Title to Property in "Their" Estate:

 Mom "inherited" some real estate from her Grandma because Grandma willed it to her, or because Grandma died without a will and Mom was her only heir.
-But, no one did a probate.
+But, no one did a probate when Grandma died.
 Now, Mom dies and Children inherit.
-Except in this case it will be necessary to do two probates, one on Grandma and one on Mom.
+Except in this case it will be necessary to do two probates, one on Grandma and one on Mom if the property is still in Grandma's name.
 See Double Probates

 There might also be liens against the property that would have to be either paid off or settled or declared invalid before the estate could sell the real estate.